rhdtownsend/sdk2/docs/source/basic-usage.rst

    $ git clone https://github.com/rhdtownsend/sdk2.git

-Set the :envvar:`SDK2_ROOT` environment variable to point to the downloaded
+Set the :envvar:`SDK2_ROOT` environment variable to point to the root directory of the
-files:
+repository:

 .. code-block:: console

    $ export SDK2_ROOT=~/sdk2

-Also, set the :envvar:`SDK2_TMP` environment variable to point to a temporary space that will be used to build SDKs:
+Also, set the :envvar:`SDK2_TMP` environment variable to point to a temporary directory that will be used to build SDKs (if possible, place this directory on a fast storage device, such as an SSD):

 .. code-block:: console

-   $ export SDK2_ROOT=~/sdk2-tmp
+   $ export SDK2_TMP=~/sdk2-tmp

 Next, choose an appropriate *profile*.
 The profile determines which SDK will be built, and for what platform.
 Current choices include: